Cornutum/tcases/Tcases-Guide.md

 But is that good enough?
 Experience and [research](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8960929) teach us that many failures are triggered by the interaction of two or more variables.
 So maybe we should aim for a higher level of input coverage.
 We could iterate over every pair of input variables and consider every combination of their values.

-For example, the
-`pattern.size` variable has 3 valid values and the `pattern.quoted` variable has 2 valid values.
-That makes 6 combinations for this pair of variables (ignoring constraints).
+For example, the `file.contents.linesLongerThanPattern` variable has 2 valid values and the `file.contents.patternMatches` variable has 2 valid values.
+That makes 4 combinations for this pair of variables.
 For each pair, create a test case and fill it out with values for all of the other variables.
 In the end, we'll have a test suite that uses every such pair at least once -- that's "2-way coverage" or "2-tuple coverage" (also known as "pairwise coverage").
-This is a much stronger test suite -- more likely to find many defects
--- but it's also a larger number of test cases.
+This is a much stronger test suite -- more likely to find many defects -- but it's also a larger number of test cases.

 We can extend the same approach to even higher levels of combinatorial coverage -- 3-way coverage, 4-way coverage, etc. With each higher level, our tests become more powerful.
 But the price is that the number of test cases increases rapidly with each